-Are Swedish dishcloths worth it?
-Absolutely.
-Here's why | CNN Underscored
+Swedish dishcloth review: An eco-friendly paper towel | CNN Underscored

 The bottom line

-The dishcloths are available in eight colors — the white and gray hues will perfectly match the all-white kitchens that are de rigueur right now, while the blue and pink would add a fun pop of color to a serene space — and given their stiff nature when dry coupled with their 3D diamond-shaped texture, they can also be used to scrub tough residue from pots, pans and more.
+The dishcloths are available in three color options — the white hue will perfectly match the all-white kitchens that are de rigueur right now, while the yellow and multi-color pack (which isn’t shipping until August right now) would add a fun pop of color to a serene space — and given their stiff nature when dry coupled with their 3D diamond-shaped texture, they can also be used to scrub tough residue from pots, pans and more.

 Having used the dishcloths for several weeks now, I can attest that my paper towel consumption is way down.
 But more importantly, my peace of mind is way up.
 I love knowing that by reusing them day in and day out, I’m drastically cutting down on my household’s annual waste generation.
 We’ll never be a zero-waste family, but the Swedish dishcloth is proof that a little change can go a long way.